denoland/fresh/docs/concepts/middleware.md

 use-cases for this are logging, authentication, and performance monitoring.

-Each middleware gets passed a `next` function in the context argument that is used trigger child handlers.
-The `ctx` also has a `state` property that can be used to pass arbituary data to downstream (or upstream) handlers.
+Each middleware gets passed a `next` function in the context argument that is used to trigger child handlers.
+The `ctx` also has a `state` property that can be used to pass arbitrary data to downstream (or upstream) handlers.

 ```ts
 // routes/_middleware.ts